What Adventists Believe About the Trinity

 What is the Trinity?

-The word trinity comes from several European languages (Middle English trinite, Anglo-French trinité, and Latin trinitat) and simply means a state of being threefold.
-Its use in describing the unity of the three persons of the Godhead began around the 13th century.
+The word trinity comes from several European languages (Middle English trinite, Anglo-French trinité, and Latin trinitat) and simply means a state of being threefold.1 Its use in describing the unity of the three persons of the Godhead began around the 200s AD.2

-The Trinity is the idea that though God is one (Galatians 3:20), He is composed of three distinct persons—God the Father, God the Son (Jesus), and God the Holy Spirit.
+The Trinity is the idea that though God is one (Galatians 3:20), He is composed of three distinct “persons” (for lack of a better term)—God the Father, God the Son (Jesus), and God the Holy Spirit.

 Together they are the Godhead or the triune God.
 The names of each of them represent their role toward humanity.

-The Father is the creator and overseer of all.
+The Father is the creator and overseer of all (John 1:3, Colossians 1:16).

-The Son is the mediator who became a human and chose to die on the cross to save us from our sin sickness.
-In doing so, He made us righteous.
+The Son is the mediator who became a human and chose to die on the Cross to save us from our sin sickness.
+He made salvation possible for us, even though we’re fallen and imperfect (2 Corinthians 5:21, 1 John 3:16).
+His sacrifice set Him up to be our “great high priest” who can empathize with everything each one of us has gone through (Hebrews 4:14-16, ESV).

 The Holy Spirit is the agent by which the Godhead makes things happen among humanity.
+It’s also the way Jesus can still be with us, even though He left us in person almost 2000 years ago.
 Through the Holy Spirit, God guides and influences us.
-He is the power and wisdom of God working within us.
+He is the power and wisdom of God working within us (Acts 1:8, Isaiah 11:2).

 Highly influential author and theologian on this topic and professor of theology at Phoenix Seminary, Wayne Grudem wrote this about the Godhead:

-“God eternally exists as three persons, Father, Son, and Holy Spirit, and each person is fully God, and there is one God.”1
+“God eternally exists as three persons, Father, Son, and Holy Spirit, and each person is fully God, and there is one God.”

 In that one sentence, he captures the essence of the doctrine of the Trinity.
 And it is also how Adventists today view the nature of God.